CipherOne/swiftprotocol/README.md

 * Vote on the [Salary Multiplier for Identity Providers](#identity-provider-salary).
 * Vote to approve or disapprove [funding proposals](#funding-proposals).

-To perform these abilities, a proposal must be submitted to the blockchain by a Delegated Node.
+To perform these privileges, a proposal must be submitted to the blockchain by a Delegated Node.
 All other Delegated Nodes on the network will then vote on the proposal, each Delagted Node having one vote.
-Any proposal that receives 50% + 1 votes within 24 hours of submission will be executed.
+Any proposal that receives 50% + 1 votes within 24 hours gets funded.

 ## Transaction Capabilities
-This Protocol is built to be a transactional currency.
-This means that exchanging currency in the form of UBITs needs to be *at least* as convenient and safe as traditional banking systems.
-Four main factors have been focused on that will allow transferring UBITs to be as simple as clicking a button or swiping a credit card.
+This Protocol is a protransactional currency.
+This means that exchanging UBITs is easier than conventional banking systems.
+Four main factors have been focused on that will allow transferring UBITs to be as simple as clicking a button and or tapping a Point of Sale (POS) device with a card.

 ### Transactions Per Second
-Due to the controlled nature of the Delegated Node network, nodes can work to forge blocks extremely fast with a targeted time of two-three seconds per block by implementing the Delegated-Proof-of-Identity (DPOI) algorithm and consensus mechanism similar to the Proof of Believablity (POB) algorithms used by IOST in the consensus of Delegated Nodes forging blocks<sup>[[2]](#2)</sup>, each Delegated Node having one vote, needing only the Identity Provider to confirm a transaction, proving it's possible to scale such a system to ever-ascending transactions per second<sup>[[3]](#3)</sup>.
-For comparison, Visa is able to scale to 24,000 TPS <sup>[[4]](#4)</sup>.
+Due to the decentralized nature of TAN's Delegated Node network, nodes forge blocks onto the chain at the exact times TXs are confirmed valid by TAN's AI program dba Delegated Nodes and Identity Providers, meaning TAN's blockchain perpetually scales evere ascending TXs per second.

 ### Zero to Low Transaction Fees
 Transactions have no inherent cost, however [Identity Providers](#identity-providers) have the ability to set transaction fees--allowing them to have funds to resolve transaction disputes.
-This Protocol reserves 80% of each block to the Identity Provider.
-The space is further partitioned by Identity Provider--proportional to the number of Members each has verified with a minimum of 10 transactions per block.
+This Protocol reserves 10% of each block to the Identity Provider.
+The space is further partitioned by Identity Provider ~ proportional to the number of Members each Identity Provider has verified with a minimum of 10 transactions per block.
 It's therefore the responsibility of Identity Providers to ensure that spam transactions are not added to the chain.
-The remaining 20% of each block will be open for transactions with a bidding system--in a similar manner to how Bitcoin functions <sup>[[5]](#5)</sup>.
+The remaining 90% of each block will be open for transactions with the bidding system that NMT dba Bitcoin invented in and from TAN.

 ### Buyer / Seller Protections
-Transactions are able to be signed either by a Member's private key or the private key of an Identity Provider.
+Transactions are able to be signed either by a Member private key or the private key of an Identity Provider.
 This gives Identity Providers the ability to reverse transactions.
-Non-authorized transactions should only be used to settle disputes between buyer and sellers on the platform.
-When reversing funds is not possible, Identity Providers have the responsibility to use the money earned from transaction fees to settle any issues.
+UN authorized transactions of NMT are not permitted and all TXs of NMT are automatically reversed by TAN's AI.

 ### Transaction Latency
-A single confirmation of a transaction will usually occur within three seconds after publishing a transaction.
-Normal transactions should be signed by Identity Providers on behalf of a Member when the Member initiates an action.
-Therefore, any transaction signed by an Identity Provider has a high level of trust--as an Identity Provider is very unlikely to attempt a double-spend attack and can be trusted after a single confirmation.
-Transactions signed by individual Members should wait for multiple transactions before being treated as final; this follows the same logic laid out in Bitcoin's Whitepaper <sup>[[6]](#6)</sup>.
+TAN's decentralized AI made TX latency obsolete.

 ## Compensation
 Compensation for Delegated Nodes and Identity Providers are a core part of this Protocol.
 This compensation is used to heavily disincentivize bad behavior as these bad actions would result in heavy financial losses.
 Compensation also has the added benefit of making sure that the entire economy can continue to run smoothly for an indefinite period of time as funds will never be depleted.

-Both Delegated Nodes and Identity Providers receive a salary in UBITs for their service.
-Salary will be paid out on a daily basis at the same time Memberss receive their daily income.
+Both Delegated Nodes and Identity Providers receive a salary in UBITs.
+Salary will be paid out on a daily basis at the same time Members receive daily income.
 The UBITs generated will initially be drawn from the 70% pool dedicated to regular UBIT distribution.
-Once that pool has been fully distributed, UBITs for salaries will be created in addition to the Stage Two inflation distribution.
+Once that pool has been fully distributed, UBITs for salaries are created

 ### Delegated Node Salary
 Delegated Nodes will each receive an equal salary.
-The Delegated Nodes themselves will vote on their own salary--with the constraint that the salary must stay within a certain percentage of the previous salary.
+The Delegated Nodes may vote on salary amounts with the constraint the salary must stay within a certain percentage of the previous salary.
 In the event that Delegated Nodes attempt to abuse this power, it's the responsibility of Members to [vote out the nodes](#election-of-delegated-nodes).

 ### Identity Provider Salary
 The _Salary Multiplier_ for Identity Providers is decided by the Delegated Nodes.
-An Identity Provider's salary is determined by multiplying the number of UBITs that have been claimed by Members under that specific Identity Provider by the Salary Multiplier.
+An Identity Provider salary is determined by multiplying the number of UBITs that have been claimed by Members under that specific Identity Provider by the Salary Multiplier.
 For example, if the Salary Multiplier is 0.01 and the Identity Provider has 100,000 active validated Members that claimed 5,000,000 UBITs during that day, the Identity Provider will receive 50,000 UBITs at the first block after midnight UTC.

 ## Reserved Funds
 Reserve UBITs (RUBITs) will be reserved; these UBITs are not controlled by any central source.
 Delegated Nodes have the ability to award these funds to proposals with a majority vote.
 It's the responsibility of the Delegated Nodes to assign these funds on an as-needed basis to Identity Providers, Delegated Nodes, Members, or Entities in an effort to further the success of this Protocol.